olga-od-ua/hello_ireland/README.md

 1. Project contains a few commits that were made only for the purposes of testing the automatic deploy functionality ("testing deployment") which did not work properly at the start.

 2. There was an accidental revert of the commit id 57d1c229ec867143f91c963ccb8b2669c3f1dab6 which resulted in the loss of all the code related to ProductReview model.
-This was restored by recreating Reviews functionality from scratch.
+This was restored by recreating the Reviews functionality from scratch.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">